Download Festival: Australia

 It has been confirmed that Live Nation, Unified and Secret Sounds will take the UK-founded rock festival to Melbourne's Flemington Racecourse on Saturday 24 March 2018.
 This will be a one-day event and the line-up is to be announced on Thursday 9 November.
-There were talks for the "Black Stage" to be headlined by Linkin Park, but the deal was never finalized due to the death of Chester Bennington.
+There were talks for the "Black Stage" to be headlined by Linkin Park, but the deal was never finalised due to the death of Chester Bennington.